Do I live in Fort Bend County Levee Improvement District No. 2 (FBCLID 2)?

 Under normal operations, all rainfall runoff that falls inside FBCLID 2 flows out of the levee through large flap gates.
 These flood gates in the levee are opened and closed by gravity and water pressure.
 They are NOT operated by a person or machine.
 The flood gates will only close when the water level outside the levee is higher than water inside the levee.

 How do the FBCLID 2 pump stations work?

-FBCLID 2 operates two pump stations: Pump Station A (also known as the William “Bill” Little Pump Station) and Pump Station F. When the Brazos River floods, the water level closes the flood gates in the levee.
+FBCLID 2 operates three pump stations: Bill Little Pump Station (Pump Station A), Thelen Pump Station (Pump Station F), and McDonald Pump Station (Third Pump Station).
+When the Brazos River floods, the water level closes the flood gates in the levee.
 When the flood gates are closed, all rain that falls inside the levee must be pumped out.
-Each pump station is equipped with four large pumps that combined can remove over 330,000 gallons of water per minute from behind the levee.
+When combined, the McDonald and Little pump stations can remove more than 1,500,000 gallons of water per minutes from Ditch A inside the levee.

 I live inside the FBCLID 2 levee.
 Should I buy flood insurance?

 Yes!
 Many property owners may be unaware that private home insurance policies do not cover losses caused by rising flood waters.
 The common example of rising flood waters in Fort Bend County is created by the Brazos River, but FBCLID 2 was created specially to mitigate that threat.
 However, very strong, localized rainfall in any part of FBCLID 2 can potentially overwhelm the design standards of the drainage system and trap water in streets and yards, eventually reaching into homes.
 The damaged caused by this type of loss is not included in a standard home insurance policy and would only be covered by purchasing a flood insurance policy.